Amandhi/WeatherApp/README.md

 * CitiesACtivity : enables to display the list of cities added by the user (contains also an add button).

-and contains the following xml layout :
+and contains the following xml layouts :
 * activity_empty_city_page.xml
 * activity_add_city.xml
 * activity_city_detail.xml